telerik/ajax-docs/controls/grid/functionality/scrolling/scroll-with-static-headers.md

 ````

->note If you use static headers when the grid's **Width** and **Height** properties are set to "100%", the Web page shows only the grid scrollbars; the browser scrollbars are hidden.
+>tip If you use static headers when the grid's **Width** and **Height** properties are set to "100%", the Web page shows only the grid scrollbars; the browser scrollbars are hidden.
 In this way, **RadGrid** can mimic a desktop application such as Microsoft Excel.
 >